-2.1 Compliance with food safety legislation: Effect of poor food safety to food businesses.
-Legal responsibilities of food businesses and food operatives; importance of legislation (EC Regulation 852/2004 'Hygiene of foodstuffs'); The Food Safety and Hygiene (England) Regulations 2013, The Food Hygiene (Scotland) Regulations 2006, The Food Hygiene (Wales) Regulations 2006, The Food Hygiene Regulations (Northern Ireland) 2006, or any superseding legislation; requirements for food safety management systems and food hygiene training: requirements for fitness to work: statutory and non-statutory reportable diseases; outline of legal sanctions and role of authorised officers; outline of actions and responsibilities of Environmental Health Practitioners, Trading Standards Officers and other Authorised Officers in their role of enforcement of legislation; examination and seizure of food, improvement and closure of unsatisfactory premises and the power of entry of Authorised Officers; relevance of Codes of Practice produced by the food trade and government and Industry Guides to Good Hygiene Practice produced by the government and recognised by the Food Standards Agency (FSA) and Food Standards Scotland; the defence of "due diligence".
+2.1 Compliance with food safety legislation: Consequence of poor food safety management to food businesses.
+Legal responsibilities of food business operators and food handlers; importance of legislation (EC Regulation 852/2004 'Hygiene of foodstuffs'); The Food Safety and Hygiene (England) Regulations 2013, The Food Hygiene (Scotland) Regulations 2006, The Food Hygiene (Wales) Regulations 2006, The Food Hygiene (Northern Ireland) Regulations 2006, or any superseding legislation; requirements for food safety management systems and food hygiene training; requirements for fitness to work; outline of legal sanctions and role of Authorised Officers: outline of actions and responsibilities of Authorised Officers in their role of enforcement of legislation: examination and seizure of food, improvement and closure of unsatisfactory premises and the power of entry of Authorised Officers; relevance of Codes of Practice produced by the food trade and government and Industry Guides to Good Hygiene Practice produced by the government and recognised by the Food Standards Agency (FSA) and Food Standards Scotland; the defence of "due diligence".